Clearwater Lake AssociationDeerwood MN

 The good news - vegetation does not appear to be in decline at this time, we may even be improving slightly.
 The 2021 aquatic vegetation survey was compared to the 2018 baseline survey and the results all positive.
 See the comparison here 2018 / 2021 Aquatic Survey

 The conclusion is that Clearwater Lake is a very healthy lake.
-Lets keep it that way!
+For a detailed analysis by the MN DNR see this web site.

 Picture